 Lifetime value (LTV) is the primary metric for tracking revenue.
 This represents the financial value of an app and how much each app user is worth in his or her lifetime.
 LTV can show growth over time for different segments (i.e. by acquisition channel) and signals how much more can you spend toward acquisition to gain more of these users and still turn a profit.

 While getting downloads and seeing your app gain traction amongst users can be exciting, It is important to track how much user acquisition is costing.
 Acquisition reports track how much money is being spent to acquire new users, and what they’re doing when they get into your app.
 You can analyze the ongoing value of acquired users against organic users, or discover which users from certain campaigns have a higher LTV.

-Proactive monitoring of the metrics mentioned above will serve enterprises as a regular check up on the health of their application.
+Proactive monitoring of the mobile KPIs mentioned above will serve enterprises as a regular check up on the health of their application.
 Businesses can use the insights from these metrics to pinpoint problem areas and areas for improvement that can drive redesigns, UX changes, and messaging campaigns for the next version of a product.
 Furthermore, businesses need to remember that no matter the business model, a successful app that brings value and drives revenue is dependent on creating continued engaging and personalized experiences.
 Having the data necessary to drive the next evolution of an app will be integral to an enterprise’s ability to continue to build stronger funnels that will boost ROI and make an app stand out in a saturated market.